wavemaker/docs/docs/studio/offerings/wme/configuration/add-apps-capacity.md

 ---
-title: "WME Add Apps Capacity"
+title: WME Add Apps Capacity
-last_update: { author: "Krishna Rao Chintu" }
+last_update: { author: "WaveMaker" }
-id: "add-apps-capacity"
+id: add-apps-capacity
-sidebar_label: "Add Apps Capacity"
+sidebar_label: Add Apps Capacity
 ---
 Every Deployed application allocated with a container.
 The infrastructure adding here will be used for this purpose.

 To add instances to Platform, you need to provide ssh credentials.